avkl/twinning/README.md

 This work is supported by U.S. National Science Foundation grants **DMREF-1921873** and **CMMI-1921646**.

 ## Installation
 A ``conda`` environment is recommended.
 The module also installs ``twinning-cpp``, a C++ extension that requires compiling.
 If the compiler is missing, they can be installed via [conda](https://anaconda.org/conda-forge/cxx-compiler/).
-On Windows, Visual Studio with C++ may be required, which can be installed from [here](https://visualstudio.microsoft.com/vs/features/cplusplus/).
+On Windows, Visual Studio with C++ may be required to acquire all tools necessary for compilation, which can be installed from [here](https://visualstudio.microsoft.com/vs/features/cplusplus/).

 ```shell
 > pip3 install git+https://github.com/avkl/twinning.git